Yutong U11DD: Operators

 Two demonstrators were first shipped to the United Kingdom for evaluation by bus operators in late 2023.
 The first operator to take delivery of U11DDs was Welsh municipal Newport Bus, a popular operator of electric Yutongs, who took delivery of two U11DDs in April 2024.

 The first major order of U11DDs was placed by the FirstGroup, aided with funding from the central government Zero Emission Bus Regional Areas (ZEBRA 2) scheme in July 2024.
 The first 24 WESTbus-branded U11DDs were delivered to First West of England's Weston-super-Mare depot in March 2025, with further examples from an order for 74 set to enter service from the operator's Hengrove depot in south Bristol; further U11DDs from First's order for 127 U11DDs are set to be delivered during 2025 to First Essex and The Buses of Somerset for service in Basildon and Taunton respectively.

+Following the delivery of a single U11DD to Stagecoach Group subsidiary Stagecoach North East's Stockton-on-Tees depot during 2025, 22 were delivered to Stagecoach South in April 2026 for use in the Blackwater Valley and Surrey.

 The McGill's Group's Xplore Dundee subsidiary took delivery of twelve U11DDs in March 2025, the first of the model to be delivered to a Scottish bus operator.
 Molesey independent coach operator Westway Coaches took delivery of a single U11DD, equipped with seatbelted leather seats, for private hire coaching work in September 2024, and AirSym of Heathrow took delivery of a former demonstrator on lease in early 2025 for use on tourist shuttle services to the Warner Bros.
 Studios in Leavesden.

+Nottingham City Transport was the first operator to order the second-generation U11DD, ordering 13 for delivery during autumn 2026, with a further five set to be delivered by April 2027.